BTOdell/pyz/README.rst

 Python has been able to run code from within a zip file since version 2.6.
 Python 3.5 introduced a `zipapp <https://docs.python.org/3/library/zipapp.html>`__ module which aims to simplify the process of creating a zip application.
-However, **zipapp** isn’t a complete solution to the problem - it doesn’t handle dependencies and it doesn’t include certain extra features that this library provides.
+However, **zipapp** isn't a complete solution to the problem - it doesn't handle dependencies and it doesn't include certain extra features that this library provides.

 This library allows you to bundle all of your Python code **AND** your